Dan Antolik

 Dan Antolik is an American football coach.
-He is the offensive line coach at Christopher Newport University in Newport News, Virginia.
+He was the offensive line coach at Christopher Newport University in Newport News, Virginia.
 Antolik served as the head football coach at New Mexico Highlands University in Las Vegas, New Mexico from 1976 to 1978, Saint Paul's College in Lawrenceville, Virginia from 1982 to 1986, and Bridgewater College in Bridgewater, Virginia, from 1986 to 1991, compiling a career college football head coaching record of 50–90–2.
 Antolik was the offensive line coach at University of Nebraska–Kearney from 2017 to 2019.
 He retired after the 2019 season, but returned to coaching in 2022.

 Antolik also served as the head coach at Lafayette High School in Virginia Mancos High School in Colorado, and Currituck High School in North Carolina.